 Greg Wilkinson co-founded Xia-Gibbs Society in 2017 with Emily.
 He currently occupies the role of Executive Director.
-In his professional life, Greg is an investment professional and in his spare time enjoys cooking, gardening, strategy games, golf and running as far as he can.
+In his professional life, Greg is an investment professional and in his spare time enjoys cooking, gardening, chess, golf and running as far as he can.

-Dr. Megan Odgers is the mother of Cora, a 3 year old with Xia-Gibbs Syndrome, as well as a small animal veterinarian practicing in New Jersey.
+Dr. Megan Odgers is a small animal veterinarian practicing in New Jersey, as well as the mother of Cora, who has Xia-Gibbs Syndrome.
 Megan’s educational background includes a BS in biology from Ursinus College, an MS in Laboratory Animal Science from Drexel University, and her veterinary degree from the University of Pennsylvania School of Veterinary Medicine.
 She’s been a general practitioner veterinarian since 2012 and is Medical Director at her current hospital.

 Wendy Chung, MD, PhD is an ABMG board certified clinical and molecular geneticist with over 20 years of experience in human genetic research of monogenic and complex traits.
 She has extensive experience mapping and cloning genes in humans, and describing the clinical characteristics and natural history of novel genetic conditions and characterizing the spectrum of disease, and developing tailored care and treatments for rare genetic diseases.
 Dr. Chung directs NIH funded research programs in human genetics of birth defects including congenital diaphragmatic hernia, congenital heart disease, and esophageal atresia, autism, neurodevelopmental disorders, pulmonary hypertension, cardiomyopathy, obesity, diabetes, and breast cancer.
 She leads the Precision Medicine Resource in the Irving Institute at Columbia University.
 She has authored over 400 peer reviewed papers and 75 reviews and chapters in medical texts.
 She was the recipient of the American Academy of Pediatrics Young Investigator Award, the Medical Achievement Award from Bonei Olam, the New York Academy Medal for Distinguished Contributions in Biomedical Science, and the Rare Impact Award from the National Organization of Rare Disorders.
 Dr. Chung is renowned for her teaching and mentoring and received Columbia University’s highest teaching award, the Presidential Award for Outstanding Teaching.
 She received her B.A. in biochemistry and economics from Cornell University, her M.D. from Cornell University Medical College, and her Ph.D. from The Rockefeller University in genetics.